thatcherfreeman/utility-dctls/README.md

 **Debug to Console**: Prints out the changes made to the source code and the quantity of captured params.

 **Explicitly Typecast Builtin Funcs**: The Fuse DCTL framework has a bug where builtin functions like `_exp2f()`, when provided with an integer argument, will cause the DCTL to fail to build.
 As a workaround, if you check this box I parse all the code and inject the appropriate type cast to each parameter.
 This can have some performance impact if your DCTL is large enough as it's a lot of string manipulations that would take place every frame.

+**Skip Duplicate Imports**: If checked, then when we read in code we will skip #include statements that already have been imported.
+This helps shorten the amount of code printed to the console when debugging and the amount of code compiled, but does not really seem to affect runtime at all.

 **Don't run the DCTL Code**: Self explanatory, If your DCTL is causing Fusion to crash, checking this box might help you help me debug it.
 Doesn't always stop Fusion from crashing though.